 As you can see, the Save As option is designed for saving project file with .band file extension.
 If you want to convert .band to mp3, the process is to open the .band file, and go to Share > Export song to Disk > MP3.

 How to Convert GarageBand to MP3/OGG/WAV

-If somehow GarageBand doesn't allow you to export file as MP3, yet you cannot upgrade the App for certain reasons, you can use a GarageBand converter to export your podcasts or music productions to various format.
+If somehow GarageBand doesn't allow you to export file as MP3, and you cannot upgrade the App to the latest version for certain reasons, you can use a GarageBand converter to export your podcasts or music productions to various format.

-The tool we use in this post is VideoProc, an all-in-one video processing tool to convert, cut and edit video and audio files, with additional features such as screen recording and online video grabbing.
+The tool we use in this post is VideoProc Converter, an all-in-one video processing tool to convert, cut and edit video and audio files, with additional features such as screen recording and online video grabbing.

 To convert GarageBand to MP3, FLAC, WAV and more formats, follow these steps:

 Step 1.
-In GarageBand, go to Share > Export Song to Disk to save your song.
+In GarageBand, go to Share > Export Song to Disk to directly save your song to the Mac computer.

 You can export GarageBand to MP3, M4A, WAV, FLAC, AAC, OGG, AC3, AIFF, CAF and iPhone ringtone M4R format.

 In VideoProc Converter, you can also click the gear icon to edit the tags and change the album artwork to any picture you like.